2026 backdoor Roth IRA rules pro rata trap costing $112443 over 25 years

 $112,443 is the toll posted on the door every financial publication calls tax-free.

 The backdoor Roth IRA rules operate on a single binary.
 Either $0 in pre-tax IRA balances on December 31, or a compounding penalty on every conversion that follows.
-The reverse rollover eliminates the penalty entirely at zero cost.
+Kitces’s IRC §408(d)(2) framing converted an obscure tax statute into the hard gate every conversion passes through, and the reverse rollover eliminates the penalty entirely at zero cost.
+Math beats intuition every time: the intuitive expectation of a tax-free loophole collides with a deterministic formula that rewards only the $0 balance.

 The $112,443 is the visible cost.
 The real cost is permanent Roth capacity lost to pro-rata taxation, compounding silently for every year the pre-tax IRA balance persists.